Background Image Style

 background-image: url('../common/logo.png');

-/* Scales the background image proportionally to half the width of the component */
+/* Proportionally scales the background image to half the width of the component */

 background-size: 50%;

-/* Repeats the image along both the horizontal and vertical axes */
+/* Repeats the image both horizontally and vertically */

 background-repeat: repeat;

-/* Positions the background image at the center of the component */
+/* Centers the background image within the component */

 background-position: center;